eitansuez/istio-troubleshoot/docs/sidecar-injection.md

 A common issue is forgetting to upgrade the sidecars after an Istio upgrade.

-To illustrated the issue, let us upgrade Istio in place.
+To illustrate the issue, upgrade Istio in place.

 ### Upgrading Istio and "dangling" sidecars